New mattress buying guide

 Will it sleep too hot?

-Foam sleeps hotter than spring.
-The 2 most best ways to reduce that heat build-up are airflow and moisture wicking.
+Foam mattresses sleep hotter than spring mattresses.
+The two best ways to reduce that heat build-up are airflow and moisture wicking.

 Other companies use low-cost alternatives, like low-density lofty covers (pillowtops).
 While this can sleep cooler, it separates you from the memory foam and can form body indentations quickly.